download

 Odds of victory?

 "Good.
-Here at Hockenheim the fastest driver will not win, but the one who can keep a strong pace for a long time.
+Here at Hockenheim, it is not the absolute fastest who wins, but the one who can maintain a strong pace for a long time.
 You have to keep the car alive from start to finish and avoid overheating the brakes, tyres and engine".

 Does the 0.4 second lead over Michael Schumacher depend on a particular strategy?